Pier Francesco Guarguaglini: Departure from Finmeccanica

-Guarguaglini had been nominated to head the Finmeccanica group by the Italian Finance Ministry, which holds some 30 percent of the company's stock.
+Guarguaglini had been nominated to head the Finmeccanica group by the Italian Finance Ministry, which holds some 30 per cent of the company's stock.
 A member of the Italia group of the Trilateral Commission, he was considered extremely successful in restoring the company's position in the worldwide industry - under his direction, Finmeccanica gained full control of European helicopter company AgustaWestland in 2004, and used that control to win the competition to provide helicopter transportation for the President of the United States in 2005.
 Partly in recognition of this success, US industry magazine Aviation Week & Space Technology named him its 2005 Person Of The Year.
 He gained a greater foothold in the US aviation electronics market by purchasing the US electronics fabricator DRS Technologies Inc. in 2008.

-By 2009, Italian investigators were looking into bribery charges that had been leveled at several Italian companies.
-They tried to determine whether executives at one of Finmeccanica's divisions, Selex Sistemi Integrati, had inflated the value of contracts with an air-traffic manager, then used the resulting funds to bribe various politicians.
+By 2009, Italian investigators were looking into bribery charges that had been levelled at several Italian companies.
+They tried to determine whether executives at one of Finmeccanica's divisions, Selex Sistemi Integrati, had inflated the value of contracts with an air traffic manager, and then used the resulting funds to bribe various politicians.
 That division was managed by Guarguaglini's wife, Marina Grossi.
-By early 2011 the government (as represented by Prime Minister Mario Monti) was convinced that a top-to-bottom shakeout of Finmeccanica management was necessary, and in April 2011 they brought in Giuseppi Orsi (born 1945) to replace Guarguaglini as chief executive officer.
+By early 2011 the government (as represented by Prime Minister Mario Monti) was convinced that a top-to-bottom shakeout of Finmeccanica management was necessary, and in April 2011 they brought in Giuseppe Orsi (born 1945) to replace Guarguaglini as chief executive officer.
 Guarguaglini retained responsibility for company strategy, acquisitions, asset sales, and government relations.

 The dual-manager situation proved difficult, however, and on 1 December 2011, Guarguaglini held a showdown with the board of directors in an attempt to more clearly define the division of responsibilities between the two managers.
 Unable to achieve his desired goad, he submitted his resignation effective immediately.
 It was accepted, and he received a 4.5 million-euro payout on his remaining contract, with another 1.5 million-euro payment at the end of a one-year non-compete agreement.

 In June 2014, Guarguaglini was placed under house arrest in connection with the Sistri bribery probe.